JoelRamosM/ko-grid/README.md

 # ko-grid
-A simple grid with KnockoutJS
+A simple remote grid with KnockoutJS and Bootstrap